 - You will need to request an invoice from the vendor.
-You or the vendor will send this invoice to the First-Year Program at firstyr@depaul.edu.
+You or the vendor will send this invoice to the First-Year Program at firstyear@depaul.edu. - Invoices should be submitted at least 10 days prior to the invoice due date to allow time for processing.
+Please note that payments can take up to 6 weeks to process during high processing periods.

-- ♦ When sending the invoices to the First-Year Program, include a message with the course number and section number of the First-Year Program course for which reimbursement is being requested (Example: LSP110-101; LSP111-101; HON110-101, etc.).
+• When sending the invoices to the First-Year Program, include a message with the course number and section number of the First-Year Program course for which reimbursement is being requested (Example: LSP110-101; LSP111-101; HON110-101, etc.).

 - Once reviewed, the First-Year Program will forward the invoice to Accounts Payable for payment.

-- ♦ If an invoice is unavailable for a service (a tour, etc.), please send the information below to the First-Year Program (firstyr@depaul.edu):
+- If an invoice is unavailable for a service (a tour, etc.), please send the information below to the First-Year Program (firstyear@depaul.edu):

 - o Name of the individual or agency

 - Mailing address

 - o Email address

-- o Date of service
+- Date of service

 - o A brief description of the event

 - o The amount to pay out

-• The First-Year Program will complete the Voucher Check Requisition form and forward it to Accounts Payable for payment.
+- The First-Year Program will complete the Voucher Check Requisition form and forward it to Accounts Payable for payment.